Share this guide:

 If you get a conviction during a policy, you do not have to declare it until you decide to renew or switch your policy, in which case you most notify your provider.
 Make sure you check the terms and conditions though as some insurers require you to declare this information.

 How will my car insurance be affected by a conviction?

 Insurance providers will generally provide clear information about their policies regarding people with criminal convictions.
 During the application process they will ask clear questions about convictions which should be simple to answer.
-Most insurers will provide cover to people with convictions, though the premiums are likely to be higher as a result.
+Most insurers will provide convicted driver cover, though the premiums are likely to be higher as a result.
 Motoring convictions will probably affect your car insurance more than other offences.
-As a general rule, the worse the offence, the higher your insurance premiums are likely to be.
+As a general rule, the worse the offence, the higher your insurance premium is likely to be.

-It can be a struggle to find the right policy when you have a conviction, so make sure you use our car insurance comparison service to find the most suitable convicted driver insurance policies for you.
+It can be a struggle to find an affordable policy when you're a driver with motoring convictions, so make sure you use our car insurance comparison service to find the most suitable convicted driver insurance policies for you.